ocrmypdf/OCRmyPDF/docs/installation.rst

 -  unpaper 6.1

 We recommend 64-bit versions of all software.
-(32-bit versions are not supported, although they may still work.)
+(32-bit versions are not supported, although on Linux, they may still work.)

 jbig2enc, pngquant, and unpaper are optional.
 If missing certain features are disabled.
 OCRmyPDF will discover them as soon as they are